Restorative Yoga For Beginners

 5. Try and relax your neck, allowing it to drop slightly, but don’t force it to your chest.

-6. At this point you can transition back to cow pose while inhaling.
+6. Then, at this point, you can transition back to cow pose while inhaling.
 Then exhale to cat, repeat.

 7. Repeat this sequence 10-20 times.